Malanda, Queensland: Attractions

-The Majestic Theatre is said to be the oldest continually-operating cinema in Australia and has potato-sack seating on 14 December 1929 it was dedicated by Fred Browning, Superintendent of the Atherton Ambulance centre.
-Mr. Browning produced, stage managed and performed in the opening concert.
+The Majestic Theatre is said to be the oldest continually-operating cinema in Australia.

-The Malanda Hotel has a grand ballroom and staircase and is claimed to be the largest wooden structure in Australia.
+The Malanda Hotel has a grand ballroom and staircase.

 The Historical Resource Centre in Elizabeth Street is the meeting room and archival repository for all printed and photographic collections of the Eacham Historical Society.
 It houses a comprehensive library of books pertaining to the history of North Queensland.
-These books are available for perusal and study at the centre by students and members of the general public.
-Books can be borrowed by members of the society.
-The Land Settlement Registers, which contain the names of all the first settlers in the Atherton Land Agent's District, are available for perusal and research.
-The handwritten registers contain a wealth of information about the early settlement of the Atherton tablelands.
-The Resource Centre is open Tuesday evenings 7.30 pm to 9.30 pm, and Thursday mornings, 9.00 am to noon.
+It holds the Land Settlement Registers, which contain the names of all the first settlers in the Atherton Land Agent's District.

 Facilities

 Despite the name, Malanda Wastewater Treatment Plant is at 228 English Road in neighbouring Kureen to the north.